Finite type coarse expanding conformal dynamics: is finite type

 Let us denote by

 Observe that for all $n \in \N$ and all $\xi \in \bdry \Sigma$,

 since $\Sigma$ is an augmented tree.
-Since $F$ maps equivalence classes of rays surjectively onto equivalence classes of rays, and maps horizontal balls of radius one surjectively onto horizontal balls of radius one (cf. Lemma \ref{lemma:balls_map_to_balls}), we have that whenever $\bdry F(\txi) = \xi$,
+Recall that $F$ maps equivalence classes of rays surjectively onto equivalence classes of rays, and maps horizontal balls of radius one surjectively onto horizontal balls of radius one (cf. Lemma \ref{lemma:balls_map_to_balls}).
+It follows that whenever $\bdry F(\txi) = \xi$, the restriction